E-commerce

 Return rate by category and reason: useful for product and purchasing analytics.

-Samples and take-backs
+Samples and returns

 Repackaging